Brand Name (Generic Name)

 Are other diabetes medications used with it?

 Invokana can be used in combination with other medicines.
-You are encouraged to consult with your doctor to learn about the interactions between Invokana and medications you are taking.
+You are encouraged to consult with your doctor or pharmacist to learn about the interactions between Invokana and medications you are taking.

 What should I tell my doctor before taking Invokana?